US, EU lawmakers push to depose UAE's Jaber from climate talks

 More than 600 fossil fuel lobbyists were present at the COP27 climate talks held in Egypt last year.

+"We believe that Dr. Sultan’s experience ... working across the energy spectrum, coupled with his experience as a senior global industry leader, are assets that will help drive the UAE’s transformative approach to COP28," the spokesperson said.

+Jaber previously told Reuters that he had "no intention" of deviating from the Paris Agreement goal of limiting global warming to 1.5C degrees above pre-industrial levels.

-This isn't the first time that lawmakers have called for Jaber's removal.
+This is not the first time that lawmakers have called for Jaber's removal.

 Shortly after his appointment, 27 Democratic members of the U.S. Congress sent a letter to top U.S. climate envoy John Kerry urging him to persuade the future U.N. climate summit host to withdraw its pick of Jaber.